Information for share plan members on the international tax reporting regime

-The financial institutions, which maintain the accounts where plan participants’ portfolio assets are held, are subject to international tax regulations like the Foreign Account Tax Compliance Act (FATCA) and the OECD Common Reporting Standard (CRS).
-These tax regulations require Equatex, as a share plan administrator, to collect certain personal information from our plan participants and potentially to report this information, along with details about accounts.
+As a Regulated Financial Institution, we Equatex AG must comply with the Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS).
+These tax regulations require share plan administrators to collect certain personal information from their plan participants relating to their tax status and potentially report this, along with their account details, to relevant tax authorities.

-If you have been asked to complete our combined FATCA/CRS form, you may have some questions about it.
-Therefore, we have created this FAQ page providing you with information about FATCA and CRS tax legislation, as well as about self-certification, the reporting process and the consequences of non-compliance.
+If you have been asked to complete our combined CRS & FATCA Self-certification form, you may have some questions about it.
+Our FAQ page aims to answer any questions you may have regarding the FATCA and CRS tax legislation, the self-certification and reporting process and the consequences of not completing your self-certification.

-Please note that the Equatex contact centre agents will not be able to assist you with the completion of the tax forms, nor provide any kind of tax advice or guidance as to how to fill them in.
+Please note that our call centre agents will not be able to assist you with the completion of the tax forms, nor provide any kind of tax advice or guidance as to how to fill them in.
 In case you need further assistance, please contact your tax advisor.

 Introduced by the United States Department of Treasury and the US Internal Revenue Service (IRS), the purpose of FATCA is to encourage better tax compliance by preventing US Persons from using foreign banks and other financial organizations in order to avoid US taxation on their income and assets.